dashpay/platform/packages/dashmate/README.md

 ```

-### Reindex dashcore chain data
+### Reindex core chain data

 The `core reindex` command helps you to reindex your Core instance in the node.

 The process displays interactive progress and may be interrupted at any time.
-After reindex is finished dashcore and other services will become online without any interactions from the user.
+After reindex is finished core and other services will become online without any interactions from the user.

 The `core reindex` command works for regular and local configurations.